kru2710shna/Kidney-Disease-Classification/README.md

 ```

 ### 3. Activate the Virtual Environment
-Activate the virtual environment using the following command:
+Activate the virtual environment using the following command

 ```bash
 source venv/bin/activate